dillon/cs50/README.md

 | React Native| Redux|
 |--|--|

+> The code for Crypto Dashboard can be found in this repository: [crypto-dashboard](https://github.com/crypto-dashboard)

 A React Native mobile app that displays market info and news on the top 200 cryptocurrencies by market cap.

 Each cryptocurrency can be clicked to view more price-related and technical information such as its available, total, and maximum supply.